Your Wedding Day: The Importance of a First Look or First Touch

 Let’s break it down.

-💞 What Is a First Look?
+What Is a First Look?

-You get to calm each other’s nerves.
+You can calm each other’s nerves.

 It creates a quiet, emotional moment just for you.